-See advisors in education and in psychology departments.
+See advisors in Education and Psychology Departments.
 All psychology major requirements and regulations apply.

-ECE 201/Infant through Adolescent Development for Early Childhood, ELE 201/Child and Adolescent Development, SPE 203/The Psychological Development of Children and

-Adolescents, or NUR 110/Development of Unitary Man and Environment Across the Life Span may count as PSY 220, a foundation course.
-However, a student cannot count BOTH PSY 220 and the equivalent (ECE 201, ELE 201, SPE 203 or NUR 110).
+ECE 201/Infant through Adolescent Development for Early Childhood, ELE 201/Child and Adolescent Development, SPE 203/The Psychological Development of Children and Adolescents, or NUR 110/Development of Unitary Man and Environment Across the Life Span may count as PSY 220, a Foundation course.
+However, a student cannot count BOTH PSY 220 and the equivalent (ECE 201, ELE 201, SPE 203 or NUR 110) in the psychology major.